Wedding Venue Feature: The Society Room of Hartford

 - For the couple, a complimentary hotel room at the nearby Residence Inn by Marriott

-- Complimentary Society Room of Hartford parking for guests at Temple Street Garage (a good-sized parking lot is also right next to the venue; I’ve parked their as a wedding photographer)
+- Complimentary Society Room of Hartford parking for guests at Temple Street Garage (there’s also a good-sized, pay-to-park lot located at the venue)

 - Included up-lighting in the main ballroom